 The Santiam comes in plain grey and a number of “camouflage” configurations, so seems mainly targeted at the hunting community.
 It is a heavy and sturdy upper middle class instrument made in Japan, heavier than most other current 15x56s, with excellent finish and mechanics, a good central sharpness and a moderately wide sweet spot, but only mediocre edge sharpness.
 Attention to a proper placement of the eyes behind the eyepieces is necessary in order to prevent images with significant color fringes.

-There is some uncertainty as to the real FOV of this binocular.
-Leupold itself and various optics stores state the RFOV to be 4.4 degrees on the one hand, but 70m on the other hand.
+Regarding the real field of view (RFOV) of this binocular: Leupold itself and various optics stores state the RFOV to be 4.4 degrees on the one hand, but 70m on the other hand.
 However, 70m corresponds to 4.0 degrees, not 4.4.
 To complicate things further, the inscription on the focus wheel reads neither 4.0 nor 4.4 degrees, but “4.5”, which corresponds to almost 79m linear FOV.
-“Binoculars Today” therefore will measure the FOV to get clarity on the issue.
+“Binoculars Today’s” own measurement confirmed 4.4 degrees, i.e. 77 m / 1000 m.